duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/display_reference.md

 ## `id` *string* [required]

-A unique identifier for your Spice.
+A unique identifier for your Instant Answer.

+### Notes for Spice Instant Answers

 The `id` should match the name of your callback function.
 For example, if your callback function is named `ddg_spice_name`, your `id` should be `spice_name`.

 ------

 ## `name` *string* [required]

-The name that will be used for your Spice's AnswerBar tab.
-The Spice system will determine the final tab name, but it's best to provide a category or topic that describes the kind of information your Spice provides.
+The name that will be used for your Instant Answer's AnswerBar tab.
+The Instant Answer Framework will determine the final tab name, but it's best to provide a category or topic that describes the kind of information your Instant Answer provides.
 Here are some examples:

 <table>
     <thead>
         <tr>
             <th>Spice IA</th>
-            <th><pre>name</pre></th>
+            <th>`name`</th>
         </tr>
     </thead>
     <tbody>